flesueur/mi-lxc/README.md

 # How to use it

-The 'debian-stretch-xfce' directory allows to create a single container and is included for illustration.
-MI-LXC sits in the 'infra' directory.
+The 'debian-stretch-xfce' directory allows to create a single container and is included for illustration only.
 The 'files' subdirectory contains files and scripts to provision the containers.
 The 'launch.py' script is used in the following way (as *root*, since it manipulates bridges and lxc commands)

 * ./launch.py addbridges     # Create required network bridges on the host
 * ./launch.py create         # Creates a master container and then clones it to create all the containers